open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

     semver: 1.0.2
 ```

-This will reconcile the version into the cluster for the rest of objects to gather data from.
+This will reconcile the `ComponentDescriptor` for the specific version, making the component metadata available for other Kubernetes resources to consume.
 If everything was successful
 we can inspect the created component version:

 ```